garrandall/popular-music-data/tracks/party-beyonce-andre-3000.md

 'Cause we like to party

 You a bad girl and your friends bad too, oh
-We got the swag sauce, she drippin' swagu, ooh
+We got the swag sauce, she drippin' swagu, oh
 You a bad girl and your friends bad too, oh
-We got the swag sauce, she drippin' swagu, ooh ooh
+We got the swag sauce, she drippin' swagu, oh oh